Exploring Synthesizable Chemical Space with Iterative Pathway Refinements: Additional Experimental Results

 \subsection{Comparison with Retrosynthesis Planning Method}

 Assuming all input molecules are synthesizable, the synthesizable analog generation problem can be applied to the problem of retrosynthesis planning.
-Since the pathways that successfully reconstruct a given input molecule in synthesizable analog generation correspond to the solved pathways in retrosynthesis planning, we compare the reconstruction rates of \name with those of a state-of-the-art retrosynthesis planning method in Table~\ref{tab:retrosynthesis}.
+Since the pathways that successfully reconstruct a given input molecule in synthesizable analog generation correspond to the solved pathways in retrosynthesis planning, we compare the reconstruction rates of ReaSyn with those of a state-of-the-art retrosynthesis planning method in Table~\ref{tab:retrosynthesis}.
 AiZynthFinder~\citep{genheden2020aizynthfinder} is an MCTS-based method that recursively breaks down a given product molecule into reactant molecules to find pathways to building blocks.
-Note that it uses 42,554 reaction templates extracted from the USPTO reaction set~\citep{uspto} and 17,422,831 building blocks from the ZINC stock~\citep{irwin2012zinc}, so its solution space is much larger than that of \name, which is defined by 115 reactions and 211,220 building blocks in this paper.
+Note that it uses 42,554 reaction templates extracted from the USPTO reaction set~\citep{uspto} and 17,422,831 building blocks from the ZINC stock~\citep{irwin2012zinc}, so its solution space is much larger than that of ReaSyn, which is defined by 115 reactions and 211,220 building blocks in this paper.
+We also include AiZynthFinder results which uses the same building blocks as ReaSyn.
 We used the official codebase\footnote{\url{https://github.com/MolecularAI/aizynthfinder} (MIT license)} to run AiZynthFinder.

-As shown in the table, \name shows higher reconstruction rate on the Enamine and ZINC250k test sets and lower reconstruction rate on the ChEMBL test set.
-We suspect that this is because the synthesizable space of AiZynthFinder is more in line and compatible with the ChEMBL test set than that of \name.
-Nevertheless, \name outperforms AiZynthFinder by a large margin in the other two test sets, despite its much smaller design space.
+As shown in the table, ReaSyn shows higher reconstruction rate on the Enamine and ZINC250k test sets and lower reconstruction rate on the ChEMBL test set.
+We suspect that this is because the synthesizable space of AiZynthFinder is more in line and compatible with the ChEMBL test set than that of ReaSyn.
+Nevertheless, ReaSyn outperforms AiZynthFinder by a large margin in the other two test sets, despite its much smaller design space.
+Notably, ReaSyn outperforms AiZynthFinder by a particularly large margin on the ZINC250k test set, which requires out-of-distribution generalization on unseen building blocks.
+Retrosynthesis planning methods adopt a TD approach which sequentially infers simpler molecules to arrive at building blocks, making them unsuitable for inferring pathways that consider out-of-distribution building blocks.
 Moreover, we emphasize that the synthesizable analog generation approach is much more versatile.
 Only reconstruction rate can be measured using retrosynthesis planning methods, and they cannot be applied to other tasks, such as suggesting synthesizable analogs given unsynthesizable molecules, goal-directed optimization of the end products, or synthesizable hit expansion.